 The Federal Law No. 2 of 2015, concerning Commercial Companies has come into effect from 1 July 2015, replacing the existing Federal Law No. 8 of 1984.
-The Company is currently assessing the impact of the new law and expects to be fully compliant on or before the end of grace period on 30 June 2017.

 On 21 November 2009 (the effective date), NBD Securities LLC transferred all its assets and liabilities to the Company to complete the merger of the two entities.